Actively Recruiting

 You will not qualify if you...

-• History of or current cardiovascular or metabolic diseases such as diabetes, prediabetes, hypertension, arrhythmia, heart attack, stroke, non-alcoholic fatty liver disease, or chronic kidney disease
+• History or current diagnosis of cardiovascular or metabolic diseases such as diabetes, prediabetes, hypertension, arrhythmia, heart attack, stroke, non-alcoholic fatty liver disease, or chronic kidney disease

 • History of seizure disorder

-• Currently taking prescription medications including beta-blockers, antidepressants, anti-anxiety medications, or pain killers
+• Currently taking prescription medications including beta-blockers, antidepressants, anti-anxiety drugs, or pain killers

 • Currently pregnant, breastfeeding, pregnant within the past year, or at risk of pregnancy